Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/01/using-visual-studio-lightswitch-to-create-an-application-in-under-four-minutes.md

 ## Screen Shots

-Here are a couple more screen shots that show some of the stuff you get for free when using LightSwitch, like validation messages and dirty-data warnings.
+Here are a couple more screenshots that show some of the stuff you get for free when using LightSwitch, like validation messages and dirty-data warnings.
 Even the theme of the application is free, with it’s tabbed interface and simple ribbon bar menu.

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2015/07/validation.png" alt="Validation" loading="lazy"}
+:figcaption[Validation]
 :::

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2015/07/dirtydata.png" alt="Dirty Data" loading="lazy"}
+:figcaption[Dirty data]
 :::